-If you want to make a formal complaint relating to services which we, rather than Lancashire County Council, are involved in or have responsibility for please complete the complaint form.
+You can make a formal complaint relating to services which we, rather than Lancashire County Council, are involved in or have responsibility for.

 Please note: if your issue relates to on street parking, issues with roads or pavements, schools or concessionary bus travel you need to contact Lancashire County Council.

-If you wish to make a complaint about a councillor, please see our complaints against councillors page.
+If you wish to make a complaint about a councillor, please see complaints against councillors.

-The complaints procedure gives you the opportunity to raise a complaint with the council.
+The complaints procedure gives you the opportunity to raise a complaint with us.
 Each directorate is responsible for handling its own complaints.
-The council's directorates are:
+Our directorates are:

 An acknowledgement will be sent within 5 working days and a full written response provided within 20 working days from receipt of your complaint.

 If more time is needed a letter will be sent giving reasons for the delay and a new date for the response.

-If you are not satisfied with the council's response at Stage 1 you may request that your complaint progress to Stage 2, please let us know within 14 days stating the reasons why you are not happy with the Council's response and what you would like the Council to do to put things right.
+If you are not satisfied with our response at Stage 1 you may request that your complaint progress to Stage 2, please let us know within 14 days stating the reasons why you are not happy with our response and what you would like us to do to put things right.

 At this stage the Chief Executive will arrange for a senior officer unconnected with the case to carry out a further independent investigation.

 This officer will acknowledge the complaint within 5 working days and a full written response will be provided within 35 working days from receipt of your request.

 If more time is needed a letter will be sent giving reasons for the delay and a date by which you can expect the matter to be resolved.